 - Pour on top of bean mix.

 - Serve immediately or store in fridge for up to 24 hours to let flavours blend.
+This salad will last up to 2 days in the fridge.

 If you have a bountiful green bean harvest, here are some other ways to enjoy them: